Hello and welcome to the Friends Of Granville Website

 We care for the reserve for the benefit of its wildlife and to promote public enjoyment of this amazing natural asset as well as our own enjoyment.

-Work carried out by the Friends recently has included;-
+Work carried out by the Friends 2020 has included;-

 We have installed four information and two interpretation boards at key entrances around the woods.
 Each board is designed to help you find your way around the park and information about the industrial archaeology to be seen.
 There are information leaflets available for you to use to follow the Heritage Trail or the Nature Trail.